mitchhentges/json-parse/README.md

 as much of the code as Android-free as possible, so it can be run with pure-Java with but a few tweaks.
 Sadly, JSON parsing was done with Android's `JSONObject`, forcing dependent code to transitively depend on Android.

 I figured "hey, Jackson's cool and all, but it's so _big_.
 Why not make my own JSON parser"?
-Needless to say, a-day-younger-me isn't that clever of a guy.
-Jackson's speed benefits are very much worth the additional class files.
+This is the culmination of my efforts, and it's quite effective.